 During vacations, whether a weekend or longer, you’re around each other 24/7.
 You’re away from your daily routine, out of your comfort zone, and the most vulnerable.
 At this time, along with the happy times, if you’ve successfully handled everything from your partner’s fatigues and ailments to hangry moments and annoying indecisiveness about where to eat and what to do, living together will be a breeze.

 11. The loss of independence doesn’t bother you

 Living with the right person offers perks, but you may have to give up a bit of your freedom.
-Your partner will be pretty in tune with your comings and goings.
+Your partner will be pretty in tune to blend with your comings and goings.
 You’re ready to transition to cohabitation when you don’t mind checking in, you’re prepared to share a bathroom sink, and you’ll be in each other’s personal space often.